 - Danger Signs:These must be placed wherever special precautions must be taken to avoid immediate hazards and dangers.

 Also, workers must be able to see “Danger” and “Warning” signs from five feet away.
 Likewise, the signs themselves must not impose a physical or visual obstacle.

-If you’re looking for high-quality building site signs that comply with OSHA regulations, be sure to visit the Houston Sign Company website, where you’ll find the best selection of custom signage in Houston, Texas.
+If you’re looking for high-quality building site signs, be sure to visit the Houston Sign Company website, where you’ll find the best selection of custom signage in Houston, Texas.

 In addition to commercial-grade building safety signs, Houston Sign Company features yard signs and banners, vehicle wraps and car stickers, office wall signs, real estate signs, trade show signs, and virtually every other type of sign or banner for your home or business.
 In addition, Houston Sign Company offers a wide range of poster printing, vinyl printing, wallpaper printing and customized sign printing services for the Houston area.

 For quality signage at competitive prices, visit Houston Sign Company to get a free quote today.
 You’ll not only get a highly professional product; you’ll also get expert advice on the right type of signage for your business or project.

 Whether you’re looking for business signs, construction site warning signs, or a trade show display for your next event, you’ll find it at Houston Sign Company.